How to Grow, Care and Propagate Panda Plant (Kalanchoe tomentosa)

 Kalanchoe tomentosa (Panda Plant) is native to Madagascar.

-When growing in its native habitat, Pussy Ears Kalanchoe bears fuzzy, bell-shaped flowers but it rarely flowers when grown indoors.
+When growing in its native habitat, it bears fuzzy, bell-shaped flowers but it rarely flowers when grown indoors.

-According to ASPCA, Panda Plant (Kalanchoe tomentosa) like other Kalanchoe Plants contain Calcium glycosides which are toxic to animals.
+Yes.
+According to ASPCA, Kalanchoe tomentosa like other Kalanchoe Plants contains Calcium glycosides which are toxic to animals.
 Keep the plant away from the reach of pets to avoid any mishaps.

 Where to Buy